What is Nậm Pịa? Exploring the Unique Delicacy and Its Cultural Significance.

 What is Nam Pia?

-It is essentially digestive fluid or “chyle,” which is the partially digested food from the animal’s intestine.
-In Chinese, this dish is called “Ngau Sat Piet” (牛撒撇), where “ngau” means “cow” or “ox,” and “sat piet” is the transliteration of the dish’s name in Thai.
+This substance is essentially digestive fluid or “chyle”, which is partially digested fat and other food particles from the animal’s small intestine.
+In Chinese, this dish is known as “Ngau Sat Piet”, with “ngau” meaning “cow” and “sat piet” being a transliteration of the dish’s name in Thai.

 The Production and Processing of Nam Pia